hesprs/json-canvas-viewer/README.md

 Your time is expensive, do not spend it on reading the lengthy docs of a niche library.
 Nowadays coding agents are smart enough to handle the viewer well.

-Copy and paste the following prompt to OpenCode, ClaudeCode, Cursor or even a chat bot, let it handle everything for you:
+Copy and paste the following prompt to OpenCode, ClaudeCode, Cursor or even a chat bot, replace the placeholder to your task, let it handle everything for you:

 ```markdown
 I'm using `json-canvas-viewer`, a library to view JSON Canvas (from Obsidian) interactively in a browser.
 Read its documentations, figure out wether to use `chimp` version or `full` version, and help me with my requirements.